AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 [^election]: The major problem that frustrated systems of end-to-end arbitrarily-verifiable online elections was the difficulty of implementing secret ballot.
 Today, there are at least three known methods: zero-knowledge proofs, homomorphic encryption, and [a CoinShuffle-based system of my own design](https://gitlab.com/exo-one/svst-docker/blob/master/svst-docs/secure.vote.white.napkin.md).
 (Note that it is [impossible to prevent the voter from creating some proof-of-vote](https://github.com/zack-bitcoin/amoveo-docs/issues/2) -- in these and all other systems of secret ballot.)

-[^anchoring]: **Anchoring**: The process by which the hash of some data (perhaps a secondary chain's blocks) is included in transactions of a primary blockchain (e.g. [Bitcoin](https://www.reddit.com/r/Bitcoin/comments/5xkvc1/psa_were_running_a_stress_test_of_our_blockchain/)).
+[^anchoring]: **Anchoring**: The process by which the hash of some data (perhaps a secondary chain's blocks) is included in transactions of a primary blockchain (e.g., [Bitcoin](https://www.reddit.com/r/Bitcoin/comments/5xkvc1/psa_were_running_a_stress_test_of_our_blockchain/)).
 Anchoring *would* be a progenitor to PoR, except that I believe the idea of an [on-chain light client predates](https://github.com/XertroV/coppr/blob/master/chainheaders.py) the term *anchoring*.
 Though I think that the idea of time-stamping a hash (e.g., via an OP_RETURN transaction on Bitcoin) predates the idea of an on-chain light client.

 #### PoS Dapp-chains